foureyes/csci-ua.0002-fall2016-008/homework/hw10/lousy-plasma.markdown

 __Example Output__

-<pre><code data-trim contenteditable>Cause baby now we got disapprobation blood
+<pre><code data-trim contenteditable>Cause baby now we got DISAPPROBATION blood
 You know it use to be mad love
-So pleasurableness a attention sociality what youve done Cause infant now we got bad blood ...</code></pre>
+So PLEASURABLENESS a ATTENTION SOCIALITY what youve done Cause INFANT now we got bad blood ...</code></pre>

 <hr>